Does Kratom Interact With Mirodenafil?

 Mirodenafil — commercialized in Korea under the brand name Mvix — is a PDE5 inhibitor used to treat erectile dysfunction (ED).

 As a PDE5 inhibitor, mirodenafil shares much of the same chemical structure and pharmacological profile as other medications in the class.
-PED5 inhibitors work to stimulate blood flow to certain tissues and are generally considered the ‘first-line response’ in the treatment of ED.
+PDE5 inhibitors stimulate blood flow to specific tissues and are generally considered the ‘first-line response’ in the treatment of ED.

-Although several trials have been conducted, it is important to note that mirodenafil has not been approved for use in the United States by the FDA .
+Although several trials have been conducted, it is essential to note that mirodenafil has not been approved for use in the United States by the FDA .

 |Risk of Interaction||Moderate|